eficode-academy/docker-katas/labs/09-multi-container.md

 The command gives out following information: a `name`, a `port` mapping, two `environment` variables and the `image` we want to run.

-Now look at the docker-compose example again:
+Now look at the docker compose example again:

 - `mysql_container` defines the name of the container
 - `image:wordpress` describes what image the container spins up from.